 - Who suffers from Trichotillomania and why?

-- I find that most clients with trich start pulling their own hair in their pre-teens and teens and the cycle goes on for their entire life unless they are treated and it is treatable.
+- I find that most clients with trich start pulling their own hair in their pre-teens and teens and the cycle continues for their entire life unless they are treated, and it is treatable.
 We have clients that are highly educated Physicians, lawyers and professionals.